GullyMac/landprice/README.md

 ---

-There are many features that determine price.
+There are many features that determine land price.

-The interest in related factors is always hot, since 'home prices' are very sensitive issues in Korean society.
+In particular, since 'home prices' is very sensitive issue in Korean society, The interest in features that determine land price is always hot.

 For example, recently, Gangseo-gu (in Seoul, South Korea) has been in conflict with parents of students with disabilities, arguing that residents opposing the construction of special schools lower land prices and housing prices.